ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

  Finally, use the "Plot Per-Packet" view to visualize the data on a per-packet basis.

 <img src="per-packet_plot_view.png" alt="per-packet" width="600"/>

-This GUI is very useful but it can also not be very intuitive.
+This GUI is useful but it can also not be very intuitive.
 If you have any questions: ruedagarcialaura1502@gmail.com